 Finally, shut your engines down and crack open your well-earned "sundowner"!

-Yes, your briefer will run through how to anchor and pick up a mooring.
-Everyone on deck should learn these essential skills.
+Yes, you will practice how to anchor and pick up a mooring.
 You will likely be dropping the anchor and or picking up a mooring every day!

 You do not need a license when you hire a bareboat in the Whitsundays.
 While some boating knowledge is helpful, we support everyone to hire a boat with us.

 If your briefer thinks you are not ready to take the boat out, they will suggest more training time or a sail guide for your first night.

 Learn more about how to prepare for sailing the Whitsundays for the first time.